euniceumutoni/resume-2024/README.md

 #### HTML

-HTML to type out the resume using a copy of my resume from a word document.
+HTML to type out the resume using a copy of my resume from a Word document.

+#### To come

+Check out my portfolio repository for a nicer resume.